 This paper is a reexamination of Two Dogmas in the light of Quine's ongoing debate with Carnap over analyticity.
 It shows, first, that analytic is a technical term within Carnap's epistemology.
 As such it is intelligible, and Carnap's position can meet Quine's objections.
-Second, it shows that the core of Quine's objection is that he (Quine) has an alternative epistemology to advance, one which appears to make no room for analyticity.
-Finally, the paper shows that Quine's alternative epistemology is (...) itself open to very serious objections.
+Second, it shows that the core of Quine's objection is that he has an alternative epistemology to advance, one which appears to make no room for analyticity.
+Finally, the paper shows that Quine's alternative epistemology is itself open (...) to very serious objections.
 Quine is not thereby refuted, but neither can Carnap's analyticity be dismissed as dogma. (shrink)

 Philosophers often divide Carnap's work into syntactic, semantic, and later periods, but this disguises the importance of his early syntactical writing.
 In Logical Syntax Carnap is a thoroughgoing conventionalist and pragmatist.
 Once we see that, it is easier to see as well that these views were retained throughout the rest of his life, that the breaks between periods are not as important as the continuities, and that our understanding of such Carnapian notions as analyticity and probability needs reevaluation.